Don't pass this module up just because you already have a safety committee!

 If one of the purposes of the safety committee is to bring management and labor together in a cooperative effort to improve the safety and health of workers, it just makes business sense to include representatives from management ranks as well as the work floor.

 Management and labor can sit together and discuss their unique and common concerns regarding safety.
-The safety committee becomes a forum that both management and labor may use, to ensure mutually acceptable solutions to problems can be reached.
+The safety committee becomes a forum both management and labor may use, to ensure mutually acceptable solutions to problems can be reached.

-It's important that the safety committee not be dominated by management in general, or any one individual, be it the safety director, chairperson, or member.
+It's important the safety committee not be dominated by management in general, or any one individual, be it the safety director, chairperson, or member.
 To make sure this does not happen, establish ground rules, and techniques for decision-making that promotes group consensus.

 Management representatives and the chairperson will be the primary conduits of communications between the safety committee and the employer.
 Committee members are the primary communicators with employees.
 It's very important communication occurs in both directions.

 Read the material in each section to find the correct answer to each quiz question.
 After answering all the questions, click on the "Check Quiz Answers" button to grade your quiz and see your score.
 You will receive a message if you forgot to answer one of the questions.
 After clicking the button, the questions you missed will be listed below.
 You can correct any missed questions and check your answers again.